theaquamarine/windows-powershell-docs/docset/windows/hardwarecertification/new-hwcertprojectdefinitionfile.md

 The cmdlet matches a partial value as a substring of the hardware ID format.
 The comparison uses ASCII characters and is not case sensitive.
 If the ID contains an ampersand character (&), enclose the ID in double quotes ("").
-In Windows PowerShell®, the ampersand is a reserved character.
+In Windows PowerShell??, the ampersand is a reserved character.

 ```yaml
 Type: String[]